AbhinavPraveen/UoP-HPC-Docs/source/software/python.rst

 Using Both Packages Provided in Modules and Those Available Externally with The Recommended Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-However, if we want to use Numpy, Scipy and a module not currently provided on Lovelace such as Pygame, load the virtualenv and pip packages and install Pygame within a virtual environment.
+However, if we want to use Numpy, Scipy and a module not currently provided on Lovelace such as Pygame, additionally load the virtualenv and pip and install Pygame within a virtual environment.

 .. code-block:: console